 An MSc in Medical imaging from the University of Aberdeen will show employers that you have the knowledge and the practical experience of applying medical imaging techniques to real-world projects.
 The contacts that you make within the University and the Foresterhill Health Campus enhance the credibility of your degree and help establish your reputation as a contributor to essential research projects.

-Your degree in Medical Imaging will place you in a select group of students who have had the privilege of studying at one of the top 1% universities in the world.
+Your degree in Medical Imaging will place you in a select group of students who have had the privilege of studying at one of the world's top 200 universities (QS World Rankings 2019 and Times Higher World University Rankings 2018).